jgcc133/MartialArtsApparelBot/DEV.md

 Next Steps:
 Control Flow is to be abstracted OUT of the main.py or [some platform].py files.
 This is to allow control flow to be updated regardless of the number of chat platforms being supported

+13 Nov 23
+Control Flow has been abstracted.
+The config is now read in from control_flow.py by the respective chat platform files (tele.py, and in future others)

+Next Steps:
+Adding events.NewMessage handler for non-command text submitted by user, and callbackquery for button callback data